Jared Goff shows he's growing into role of Rams quarterback

 Goff is benefiting from having an entire NFL season under his belt and knowing from the start that he will be the starting quarterback -- but he must perform in order to keep his job.

-McVay wasn't around when the Rams moved up 14 spots to draft Goff No. 1 overall last spring.
-It means he has no real loyalties to Goff, who struggled mightily over the course of seven rookie starts, all of them losses.
-If Goff doesn't show signs that he is making significant strides toward at least becoming a reliable starting quarterback for the foreseeable future, McVay probably won't have a hard time turning to his backup, Sean Mannion, a third-round pick from 2015 who hasn't had much of any playing time yet.
+McVay wasn't around when the Rams moved up 14 spots to draft Goff No. 1 overall last spring, and thus has no real loyalty to Goff, who struggled mightily over the course of seven rookie starts, all of them losses.
+If Goff doesn't show signs that he is making significant strides toward at least becoming a reliable starting quarterback for the foreseeable future, McVay probably won't have a hard time turning to his backup, Sean Mannion, a third-round pick in 2015 who hasn't seen much playing time yet.

 McVay often has said he and his staff will "constantly evaluate guys."